ahmadajmi/CSS-Grid-Layout/README.md

 **Grid Item**

-Grid items are the child elements of the Grid container, like `.tweets` and `.replies` elements.
+Grid items are the child elements of the grid container, like `.tweets`, and `.replies` elements.

 **Grid Lines**

 ![grid-lines-mockup](https://cloud.githubusercontent.com/assets/626005/12065042/28d70cf6-afd9-11e5-9325-4c437236a621.png)

-A Grid Line is a line exist on either side of a column or a row, and there are two sets of grid lines: one set defining columns (vertical axis), and another set defining rows (horizontal axis).
-We can refer to a grid line by a line number, or by an author-specified name, and we will get to this soon.
+A Grid Line is a line exist on either side of a column or a row.
+There are two sets of grid lines: one set defining columns (vertical axis), and another set defining rows (horizontal axis).

 From the above screenshot that represents the first example, we did four columns each one is `1fr` which will give us five vertical lines, and we did one row, which will give us two horizontal lines.